-Michaela Huber is a psychological psychotherapist, supervisor, international trainer in trauma therapy, translator and author of numerous specialist books.
-Together with Prof. Reddemann and Dr Arne Hofmann Michaela Huber established modern trauma therapy in Germany.
-The three experts were supported by Onno van der Hart and Ellert Nijenhuis.
-As an expert, she can be seen time and again in TV formats and advises politicians, organisations and associations.
-She was the first woman outside the USA and the first German to receive the internationally renowned "International Distinguished Achievement Award" for her research and publications.
-She was awarded the Pappenheim Prize for her international commitment to improving the situation of women with dissociative identity disorder.
-Michaela Huber received the Federal Cross of Merit for her international commitment to severely traumatised people, for initiating the first women's shelters and establishing psychotrauma centres as well as for the international networking of colleagues working with traumatised people.
-Ms Huber has already worked as a psychotraumatologist in the Kosovo war and is now working for traumatised girls and women in the Ukraine war.
-After Germany, Ms Huber and her team are setting up psychotrauma centres in Estonia and Portugal.
-Other countries will follow.
+As an expert, she can often be seen on TV programmes and advises politicians, organisations and associations.
+She was the first woman outside the USA and the first German to receive the world-renowned International Distinguished Achievement Award for her research and specialist publications on trauma-related disorders.
+She was awarded the Pappenheim Prize for her international efforts to improve the situation of women with dissociative identity disorder.
+Michaela Huber received the Federal Cross of Merit for her international commitment to severely traumatised people, for initiating the first women's shelters and setting up psychotrauma centres as well as for the international networking of colleagues who work with traumatised people.

 Learn more about the seminars and webinars of MH Akademie Michaela Huber PPT around the topics of trauma, supervision, dissociation and many more.